python/psf-salt/docs/services/discovery.rst

 .. code-block:: text

-    {{range service "my-service@iad"}}
+    {{range service "my-service@iad1"}}
     server {{.Name}} {{.Address}}:{{.Port}} check{{end}}

-This will render a server line for every entry in the ``"my-service"`` service in the iad datacenter and tt will use the name, address, and port of the registered service.
+This will render a server line for every entry in the ``"my-service"`` service in the iad1 datacenter and tt will use the name, address, and port of the registered service.
 For a full list of everything you can do in this template file take a look at the
 `consul-template documentation <https://github.com/hashicorp/consul-template>`_.